Need to Rehome Your

 Make sure photos show feet well.

-response from potential adopters.
+from potential adopters.
 Please send a few photos so we have a choice.
-Make sure they are
+Make sure they are not

-and consistent manner before putting your pet up for adoption.
-There is so much competition for good homes and
+consistent manner before putting your pet up for adoption.
+There is so much competition for good homes and it

 you receive $15 off the purchase price